matterhorn-chat/matterhorn/docs/FAQ.md

 ## How can I get Matterhorn to render strikethrough Markdown text?

-Your terminal's termino settings may not expose the right capabilities to draw strikethrough text.
+Your terminal's terminfo settings may not expose the right capabilities to draw strikethrough text.
 The necessary capabilities are `smxx` (begin strikethrough) and `rmxx` (end strikethrough) and can be found by looking at the output of `infocmp -a`.